Avimehta14/ATM-for-the-Visually-Impaired-/README.md

   numbers and names.

-* The model involves cash withdarwal , cash deposit and balance inquiry and pin change functions whcih are all voice controlled and keypad controlled.
+* The model involves cash withdarwal , cash deposit and balance inquiry and pin change functions whcih are all voice controlled and keypad controlled for normal usage.

 * All errors have been handled diligently and special security features have been added such as:
-  i) Account number has to be 16 digits and the password has to be 4 digits . ii)A max for 3 illegal entries is allowed and after that the programme will terminate itself. iii)Any wrong or illegal input wil result in programme termination (similar to a real ATM). iv)integrity of each input has been checked and only then accepted.
+  1. Account number has to be 16 digits and the password has to be 4 digits .
+  2.A max for 3 illegal entries is allowed and after that the programme will terminate itself.
+  3. Any wrong or illegal input wil result in programme termination (similar to a real ATM). integrity of each input has been checked and only then accepted.

-* A personalized library has been imported for displaying '*' for password input to make it more secure .
+* A personalized library has been imported for displaying '*' for password input to make it more secure.